antixenoinitiative/axiwiki/internals.md

 ## Module Reinforcement Package

-Module Reinforcement Packages (MRPs) come in two variants: guardian and normal.
+Module Reinforcement Packages (MRPs) come in two types:

+- **Module Reinforcement Package (MRP)**
+- **Guardian Module Reinforcement Package (GMRP)**

+and each type comes in two classes:

+- **D Class:** Higher Absorption (60%), Lower integrity
+- **E Class:** Lower Absorption (30%), Higher integrity and weight

+Module reinforcements work by absorbing a portion of module damage onto themselves, reducing the amount taken by other modules.
+External modules only get half the absorption rate of internal modules.

-Guardian Module Reinforcement Packages (GMRPs) act similar to normal MRPs, however they have 10% higher integrity and extra added effects.
+GMRPs act similar to normal MRPs, however they have 10% higher integrity and extra added effects.
 They also draw a small amount of power.

-MRPs come in two versions:

-- **D Class:** Higher Absorption 60%, Lower integrity
-- **E Class:** Lower Absorption 30%, Higher integrity and weight

-MRPs work by absorbing a portion of module damage onto themselves, reducing the amount taken by other modules.
-External modules only get half the absorption rate of internal modules.

-GMRPs stack multiplicatively, as follows using D class for example.
+The damage absorption effect stacks multiplicatively, as follows using D class for example.

 *1x D Class = 60%, 2x D Class = 84%, 3x D Class = 94%*

-Most builds recommend at least 1x GMRP to avoid modules being destroyed instantly from Thargoid weapons.
+Most builds recommend at least 1x MRP to avoid modules being destroyed instantly from Thargoid weapons.
 Shieldless ship builds usually include three as any damage can be devastating without.
-The largest MRP that is not in a military slot is damage first, followed by smaller MRPs outside the military slots, and finishing with those in military slots.
-Due to this, many builds will use only one large GMRP (C4 or C5) and two smaller MRPs (C1 and C2).
+The largest MRP that is not in a military slot is damaged first, followed by smaller MRPs outside the military slots, and finishing with those in military slots.
+Due to this, many builds will use only one large GMRP (C4 or C5) and two smaller MRPs (C1 and C2), all in regular optional internal slots.

 *GMRPs are also supposed to prevent modules from being shut down by lightning attacks.
 Instead, they only add another module to the pool that can be shut down.
 We don’t recommend testing this out yourself*.